v8/v8.dev/src/docs/torque.md

 There are two special types indicated by the keywords `void` and `never`. `void` is used as the return type for callables that do not return a value, and `never` is used as the return type for callables that never actually return (i.e. only exit through exceptional paths).

+#### Transient types

+Types marked with the keyword `transient` have special semantics.
+They prevent improper use of JavaScript objects whose shape can change through side-effects. `transient` types must be sub-types of type HeapObject, and they are only valid from their point of definition until the first call that is marked with keyword `transitioning`.
+Any right-hand-side access of an object with a `transient` type after a invocation of a `transitioning` callable.

 ### Callables

 Callables are conceptually like functions in JavaScript or C++, but they have some additional semantics that allow them to interact in useful ways with CSA code and with the V8 runtime.
-Torque provides three types of callables: `macro`s, `builtin`s, and `runtime`s.
+Torque provides three types of callables: `macro`s, `builtin`s, `runtime`s and `intrinsics`s.

 <pre><code class="language-grammar">CallableDeclaration :
   MacroDeclaration
   BuiltinDeclaration
-  RuntimeDeclaration</code></pre>
+  RuntimeDeclaration
+  IntrinsicDeclaration</code></pre>

 #### `macro` callables